Skip to main content

 Before You Give Notice

-Documents You Need to Give Notice
+What Documents Do I Need to Give Notice of Marriage?

 These documents come under three sections: 1) evidence of name, date of birth and nationality; 2) evidence of ending of previous marriage or civil partnership (due to divorce or death); 3) evidence of place of residence.